Crater Constellation Meaning

 Crater Constellation [Stellarium]

-Constellation Crater Stars
+Crater Constellation Stars

 Constellation Crater Astrology

-Crater, the Cup.. formed by several 4th and 5th-magnitude stars above the Hydra’s back, just westward from Corvus, and 30° south of Denebola, in a partly annular form opening to the northwest… Astrologically it portended eminence to those born under its influence.
-[3]
+Crater, the Cup… formed by several 4th- and 5th‑magnitude stars above the Hydra’s back, just westward from Corvus, and 30° south of Denebola, in a partly annular form opening to the northwest.
+This was long considered a part of the threefold constellation Hydra et Corvus et Crater; but modern astronomers catalogue it separately, Argelander assigning to it 14 stars, and Heis extending the number to 35.

-He will join your vines, Bacchus [translator’s note; ‘grapevines for the production of wine’], in wedlock to your elms; or he will arrange them on props, so that the fronds resemble the figures in a dance or, allowing your vine to rely on its own strength, he will lead it to spread out its branches as arms, and entrusting you to yourself will forever protect you from the bridal bed, seeing how you were cut from your mother.
+He will join your vines, Bacchus ‘grapevines for the production of wine’, in wedlock to your elms; or he will arrange them on props, so that the fronds resemble the figures in a dance or, allowing your vine to rely on its own strength, he will lead it to spread out its branches as arms, and entrusting you to yourself will forever protect you from the bridal bed, seeing how you were cut from your mother.
+[4]

 This is no fabled wine-cup of Bacchus; but it is “The cup of His indignation” (Rev 14:10); “The cup of the wine of the fierceness of his wrath” (Rev 16:19).
 This is what we see set forth in this constellation.
 The Cup is wide and deep, and fastened on by the stars to the very body of the writhing serpent.
 The same stars which are in the foot of the Cup form part of the body of Hydra, and are reckoned as belonging to both constellations.